 What do we need that our website can be viewed on the Internet?
 We need a server where our website is stored and an address (URL) so that our website can be found on the server.

 There are numerous services where you can rent server space.
 Such a service is called Webhosting.
 We will look at a few options for (free) hosting.
 My current favorite is Netlify.

 Hosting on Netlify

 Netlify is a wonderfully simple service which I highly recommend.
 Here’s how you can use it.

 Sign up on the Netlify website.
 Click on Sign Up and then choose Email.
 Enter your email address and a password.

 Once you are logged in, you can simply drag your entire web folder (your Portfolio folder) in the provided space.

 Hard to believe, but that’s it.
 Once the page has been uploaded a URL is generated for you which points to your site.
 Click this URL and check whether the page is displayed correctly.

-To shorten your URL you can click on Edit name and enter an arbitrary name.
+To shorten your URL you can open Site settings click on Change site name and enter an arbitrary name.

-For Updates: When you want to release a new version of your website, simply drag the folder into the box with the text Drag & Drop to Update your Site.
+For Updates: When you want to release a new version of your website open the Deploys menu and simply drag the folder into the box with the text Drag and Drop your site folder here.